-Seek immediate assistance from a teacher, mentor, Dean of Students or an Assistant Principal.
+Seek immediate assistance from a teacher, mentor, counselor or an assistant principal.

-You need to withdraw from school . . .
+You need to withdraw from school...

 The withdrawal process begins in the Registrar's Office.
 Remember that the enrolling parent/guardian must be present and identification must be verified.
 Please bring books, laptop and school equipment, belonging Waltrip High School when you checkout.